Tillerson in India: The key issues to watch out for

 Another major issue: Afghanistan, which remains in the grip of a bloody, 16-year conflict.

-In August, speaking at Fort Myer in Arlington, Virginia, US President Donald Trump renewed the US' military commitment in Afghanistan, while also calling on India and other regional players for more support in bringing stability to the country.
+In August, speaking at Fort Myer in Arlington, Virginia, US President Donald Trump renewed the US military commitment in Afghanistan, while also calling on India and other regional players for more support in bringing stability to the country.

-"We appreciate India's important contributions to stability in Afghanistan but India makes billions of dollars in trade from the United States and we want them to help us more with Afghanistan, especially in the area of economic assistance and development," he said.
+"We appreciate India's important contributions to stability in Afghanistan, but India makes billions of dollars in trade from the United States and we want them to help us more with Afghanistan, especially in the area of economic assistance and development," he said.

 India has a longstanding partnership with Afghanistan, supplying about $2 billion in aid, namely in developmental and infrastructural projects.